poki/poki-cli/README.md

 # Using yarn
 yarn poki-upload
 ```
-Do make sure game is build correctly in the configured build_dir.
+Do make sure your game is built correctly in the configured build_dir.

 When using the upload command for the first time your browser will be opened and you'll be asked to authenticate.
 The authentication credentials will be stored in a `$XDG_CONFIG_HOME/poki/auth.json`, `$HOME/.config/poki/auth.json` or `%LOCALAPPDATA%\Poki\auth.json`.